xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 validated in the CST design.
 Best practice configurations are available in the online configurations and CST Implementation Guide.
 It is recommended to use G.8257.1 when possible to main the highest level of accuracy across the network.
-In CST 4.0+ we include validation for G.8275.1 to G.8275.2 interworking, allowing the use of different profiles across the network.
+IOS-XR fully supports G.8275.1 to G.8275.2 interworking, allowing the use of different profiles across the network.
 Synchronous Ethernet (SyncE) is also recommended across the network to maintain stability when timing to the PRC.
-All nodes used in the CST design support SyncE.

 ### Low latency SR-TE path computation
 The "latency" constraint type is used either with a configured SR Policy or ODN SR Policy specifies the computation engine to compute the lowest latency path